I love my wheelchair.

 I love that heads turn when I pull into a Blue Badge space in my hugely impractical 26 year old convertible, and jaws drop when I somehow manage to unpack an entire wheelchair from the passenger seat.

-I love that good friends have apparently learnt more about how to interact with people in wheelchairs through knowing me.
+I love that good friends have apparently learnt more about how to interact with people in wheelchairs through knowing me, and know never to push me without asking me first (but are always willing to point out that they are happy to if I need it).

 I love that I now have freedom to get out of the house, and travel distances further than the short periods I could walk for would allow.